You will need a bat shaped cookie cutter to makes these crunchy crisp chocolate bats are perfect for a healthy Halloween!

 - 1 container of cookie sprinkles or 1/4 cup chopped cranberries

-- Place the margarine and sugar in a large mixing bowl.
+- Place the butter and sugar in a large mixing bowl.
 Beat until combine.
 Mix in the egg whites and vanilla.
 Add the flour and cocoa.
 Mix until a soft dough begins to form.

 - Press the dough between two 18-inch sheet of wax paper.
 Roll the dough out to a 1-inch thickness, keeping it inside the two sheets of paper.
 Fold in half and refrigerate 1 hour until dough begins to firm.